-Charter will sometimes throw in installation for free depending on your contract.
+Spectrum Internet will sometimes throw in installation for free depending on your contract.
 We’ve found Fios to be a little harder to bargain with, but that’s reasonable considering the extra hardware required for new fiber service.

 The main consideration for installing Fios is time.
-While Charter usually takes just an hour or two, Fios can take anywhere from 3–8 hours depending on the complexity of your home wiring needs.
+While Spectrum Internet usually takes just an hour or two, Fios can take anywhere from 3–8 hours depending on the complexity of your home wiring needs.
 If you want the blazing speeds that come with Fios fiber, just be sure you have a day to set aside to hang around with the installation technician.

-Charter has a pretty standard setup when it comes to equipment: rent their plug-and-play modem/router “gateway,” or buy your own to save the monthly fee.
+Spectrum Internet has a pretty standard setup when it comes to equipment: rent their plug-and-play modem/router “gateway,” or buy your own to save the monthly fee.
 Renting is a good idea if you’re a temporary resident or just don’t want to bother with handling your own network.
 Otherwise, we recommend purchasing your own to save some money and get the most out of your network speeds.Fios is a bit more complicated when it comes to your home equipment, and the average customer is better off just renting or buying the Fios Home Router directly from Verizon when they sign up.
-If you want to use your own router, it takes some extra effort compared to Charter.
+If you want to use your own router, it takes some extra effort compared to Spectrum Internet.
 We go over the details of how to make your own router work for Fios in our Verizon Fios review.

-You can see deal specifics at our Verizon Fios deals page and our Spectrum deal page.
+You can see deal specifics at our Verizon Fios deals page and our Spectrum Internet deal page.
 We update these weekly with the latest promotions.

 Looking for a quick answer here?
 How about this: Fios is for techies, Spectrum is for TV fans.

 Obviously, the fine print is a bit more complicated, but that’s the long and short of it.
 Fios is by far the winner if you rely on your broadband internet upload and download speeds for work, communication, and entertainment.
-If TV and checking Facebook occasionally are your main concerns, you’re better off saving on the monthly fee with a budget bundle from Charter.
+If TV and checking Facebook occasionally are your main concerns, you’re better off saving on the monthly fee with a budget bundle from Spectrum.

 Whichever way you go, make sure you have the satisfaction guarantee in writing.
 All their plans should come with a 30-day money-back guarantee.
 If you aren’t happy, you can always switch or upgrade.